chadwishner/P-G_Code_Challenge/README.md

-# P&G Alchemy iOS Code Test
+# P&G Alchemy iOS Code Test - Pull to Refresh

 ## What is implementated?

  - List of top 500 Hacker News stories in a scrollable view
  - Stories and comments display in order based on their parent's int array.
  - Tapping a story opens a view with more information on the story including comments
  - If the story has a link, a safari icon is shown that can be tapped to open a SafariWebView of the link.
-This works when you are in the StoryView, a limitation of needing to use
+This works when you are in the StoryView, a limitation of needing to use a list to implement the pull to refresh.
- - Search bar for story titles
+ - Search bar for story titles.
+ - Pull to refresh inabled using a cocoapod
  - HTML markers have been removed from text for Stories and Comments are in plain HTML.
 Upon further inspection of comments, it may be a good idea to create a custom view that interprets the HTML in order to maintain HTML formatting.
  - Necessary text changes color dynamically based on system color (light:dark)
  - Sub-comments show; however, I am still working on trying to make more space for them to view, this way they aren't always in a scroll list.
 Current UI makes it hard to see sub-sub-comments.